SyrianSpock/realsense_gazebo_plugin/README.md

 This requires Gazebo 6 or higher and catkin tools for building.

-The package has been tested on ROS indigo on Ubuntu 14.04 with Gazebo 7.
+The package has been tested on ROS melodic on Ubuntu 18.04 with Gazebo 9.

 ## Acknowledgement